qemu/qemu/docs/specs/ppc-spapr-xive.rst

 (1) QEMU warns with ``warning: kernel_irqchip requested but unavailable:
     IRQ_XIVE capability must be present for KVM``
-(2) QEMU fails with ``kernel_irqchip requested but unavailable:
+    In some cases (old host kernels or KVM nested guests), one may hit a QEMU/KVM incompatibility due to device destruction in reset.
+QEMU fails with ``KVM is incompatible with ic-mode=dual,kernel-irqchip=on`` (2) QEMU fails with ``kernel_irqchip requested but unavailable:
     IRQ_XIVE capability must be present for KVM``